A Gibbs sampler on the $n$-simplex: Notation, basic lemmas and strategy

+We recall that a coupling of Markov chains with transition kernel $K$ is a process $(X_{t}, Y_{t})$ so that marginally, both $X_{t}$ and $Y_{t}$ are Markov chains with transition kernel $K$.
+The proof relies on the following standard lemma (see \cite{LPW09}, Theorem 5.2---they work in discrete space, but their proof does not rely on this assumption): \begin{lemma}[(Fundamental coupling lemma)] Assume $(X_{t}, Y_{t})$ is a coupling of Markov chains such that if $X_{s} = Y_{s}$, then $X_{t} = Y_{t}$ for all $t > s$.
+Assume also that $X_{0} = x$ and $Y_{0}$ is distributed according to the stationary distribution of $K$.
+Define the random time $\tau$ to be the first time at which $X_{t} = Y_{t}$.
+Then $\sup_{A \in\Sigma} | K^{t}(x,A) - \pi(A) |\leq P[\tau> t]$. \end{lemma}

-Throughout this note, we are interested in two Markov chains, $X_{t}$ and $Y_{t}$, where $X_{t}$ starts according to some distribution of our choosing and $Y_{t}$ starts out uniformly over the simplex.
+Throughout this note, we are interested in a coupling of Markov chains $(X_{t}, Y_{t})$, where $X_{0}$ starts according to some distribution of our choosing, $Y_{0}$ starts out uniformly over the simplex and both marginally evolve as the Gibbs sampler being studied.
 We will describe a joint evolution of our two chains $X_{t}$ and $Y_{t}$, such that at a specific time, the probability of having coupled is very high.
 The method for proving this is slightly unusual.
 In most coupling proofs, including the non-Markovian coupling in \cite{HaVi03}, there is an attempt to make the two chains get closer throughout the process.
 In our method, we attempt to couple only at a specific final time, and include many moves that are likely to increase the distance between the chains by a large amount.
-In fact, our joint distribution will generally assign 0 probability to coupling at any prior time. \\ Throughout the document, I try to be consistent about notation.
-Here is a list of some commonly used variables that I have tried to reserve, for reference while reading: \\ \begin{description} \item[$X_{t}$] The Markov chain of interest. \\ \item[$Y_{t}$] Another instance of the Markov chain, started at stationarity.\\ \item[$P(t)$] A partition of $[n]$. \\ \item[$S$] A piece of a partition. \\ \item[i,j] Coordinates we update.\\ \item[$\lambda$, $\lambda_{x}$, $\lambda_{y}$] Uniform random variable used to update a chain, or chains $X_{t}$ and $Y_{t}$. \\ \item[$w(S,x)$] The weight assigned by vector $x$ to a subset $S \subset [n]$. \\ \item[$b, c,d,e$] Exponents used to bound the size of certain often-used quantities. $b$ is used to bound $\inf_{i} Y_{t}[i]$, $c$ is used as a placeholder for comparing the scale of two quantities, $d$ is used to bound $E[\vert \vert X_{t} - Y_{t} \vert \vert_{2}^{2}]$, and $e$ is used to bound $\sup_{i} \vert X_{t}[i] - Y_{t}[i] \vert$. \\ \end{description}
+In fact, our joint distribution will generally assign 0 probability to coupling at any prior time.